Get Free Lodging + Meals: Work Exchange Programs Travel Hack

 That’s why Jetsetter Alerts fits perfectly into this strategy—stack a cheap flight with a work exchange, and suddenly “expensive” destinations become realistic.

-How many hours do you work in a work exchange?
+How many hours do you usually help during a work exchange?

 Do you need experience to do a work exchange?